DSAV-Dodeka/book/src/setup/docker.md

 docker login ghcr.io
 ```

 Enter your GitHub username.
-For the password, don't use your GitHub password, but a Personal Access Token (Settings -> Developer settings) with at least read:packages and write:packages permissions.
+For the password, don't use your GitHub password, but a Personal Access Token (Settings -> Developer settings) with at least repo, workflow, read:packages, write:packages, read:org and write:org permissions.
 Be sure to save the token somewhere safe, you'll probably have to reuse it and you can't view it in GitHub after creation!

 Now, you will need to be able to access the scripts in this repository.
 If you're using Windows, **do not** copy the files from Windows to Linux, this leads to some weird formatting problems in the scripts that cause them to fail.
 Instead, clone this repository directly from WSL, by running: